mohd-khan09/React-leaflet/README.md

 # React Leaflet Map Application

-A modern Next.js application showcasing interactive maps using React Leaflet with geocoding and search capabilities.
+A modern Next.js application showcasing interactive maps using React Leaflet with modern UI components.

 ## 🗺️ Project Overview

-This project demonstrates how to integrate React Leaflet into a Next.js application to create interactive, feature-rich maps.
-It includes geocoding, search functionality, and modern UI components.
+This project demonstrates how to integrate React Leaflet into a Next.js application to create interactive, feature-rich maps with modern UI components.

 ## 🚀 Technologies Used